ada-ac2/swap-meet/README.md

 - Similarly, every instance of `Vendor` has an instance method named `remove`, which takes in one item
     - This method removes the matching item from the `inventory`
     - This method returns the item that was removed
-    - If there is no matching item in the `inventory`, the method should explicitly return `none`
+    - If there is no matching item in the `inventory`, the method should return `False`

 ### Wave 2